mountain/skiverse/README.md

-# skiverse: A SKI universe
+# Skiverse: A SKI universe

 How life is origin?
 This is one of the biggest questions for science, but is very hard to reproduce and verify.
 One the other hand, in computer science, [Von Neumann universal constructor](https://en.wikipedia.org/wiki/Von_Neumann_universal_constructor),